 Chichen Itza is a UNESCO World Heritage Site and claimed as the ‘eighth Wonder of the World’.
 The Kukulcan pyramid is said to be very impressive (although the Nohoch Mul Pyramid at Coba is higher) and the site is large and of high historical importance.
 Unfortunately you can’t climb the Chichen Itza pyramid anymore.
 The climbing of El Castillo (or Castillo de Kukalcan) was prohibited after a fatal accident in 2005.
 Of all the archaeological sites in Yucatan Chichen Itza is definitely the most visited, with an estimated 2.1 million visitors in 2017.
 Reports say the crowds and vendors can be annoying and overwhelming and someone even said it feels like ‘Mayan Disneyland’, but the site is very impressive.

 The Tulum Mayan ruins are becoming increasingly popular and visitor numbers have said to equal those of Chichen Itza.
-Although the site is of lesser historical significance and much smaller, its location is very convenient for the many tourists staying in the Riviera Maya area.
+Although the site is of lesser historical significance and much smaller, its location is very convenient for the many tourists visiting Cancun or staying in the Riviera Maya area.
 The coastal scenery is said to be beautiful, but some people described the site itself as being ‘museum-like’ with many roped off areas.
 A major plus is that you can combine a visit to Tulum with a swim in the ocean.
 There’s a steep wooden staircase leading down to the beach so bring your swimsuit!
 If you go, make sure you go early both because it’s less busy in the morning but also because there’s little to no shade.

 Ek Balam ruins